googleapis/google-cloud-go/debug.md

-# Logging, debugging and telemetry
+# Logging, Debugging and Telemetry

 Logging, debugging and telemetry all capture data that can be used for troubleshooting.
 Logging records specific events and transactions.
 Debugging